Dominique Ristori: Career

-He was the Director General of the Joint Research Centre of the European Commission (December 2010-December 2013).
+He was over the period from December 2010 to December 2013 the Director General of the Joint Research Centre of the European Commission.

-In January 2014 Ristori was appointed as the director-general of DG Energy, succeeding Phillip Lowe.
+In January 2014 Ristori was appointed as the chief of the Directorate-General for Energy, succeeding Phillip Lowe.
 His appointment was extended in February 2018, with unanimous decision of the College of Commissioners, as he had passed the retirement age of 65.
-He was replaced by Ditte Juul Jørgensen in August 2019.
+He was replaced by Ditte Juul-Jørgensen in August 2019.

+Family

-He is married to Irène Souka, from 2008 to 2020 Director-General for Human Resources at the European Commission.
+Ristori is married to Irène Souka, from 2008 to 2020 leader of the Directorate-General for Human Resources and Security at the European Commission.